Cash-Out Refinancing in Florida

 - A new appraisal to verify your home’s value.
 This allows lenders to calculate your LTV.

-- A credit score of at least 620, at least for conventional loans.
-FHA loans generally have more lenient credit requirements of 600 or higher.
+- A credit score of at least 620, at least for Florida conventional loans.
+Florida FHA loans generally have more lenient credit requirements of 600 or higher.

 - A debt-to-income ratio of 43% or less.
 This metric is calculated by dividing your monthly debt expenses by your pre-tax income.